interaction quotient - the new IQ

 the passive players are happy to play but shy to kickstart the game themselves. they depend on others to drag them in to play. once they come to life, they are great at maintaining the energy when the fire starters tire out. they also act as the buffer between inactive and hyperactive players.

 the obligatory members are rarely involved in the game but sit in the stands and clap to support the players. they are hesitant to play themselves but make good fanboys. their energy can infuse the players with enthusiasm when most needed.

 voyeurs who don’t offer feedback are actually non contributory to the community. note that even haters are actually offering feedback even if detrimental. these members must bring gifts to the group if they wish to move into the closer orbits.

 people can move in and out of these concentric circles of community based on many factors. work burdens, personal difficulties, social anxiety and pandemic induced circumstances can make interaction difficult. besides that, ignorance of these above outline circles of energy, involvement and influence can leave most people lost within communities. so someone from the outermost orbit may become a core group member. just as the most active member might be the naughtiest and unlikely to be an asset to the community. let us not discount or disregard anyone at anytime but simply seek to gently nudge everyone to play.

-people are driven by purpose and the community or playground acts as a magnet that not only attracts but holds playmates together. we’re here in this world to play. and play is best with playmates. but we mustn’t forget to play nice. for we’re all in this together.
+people are driven by purpose and the community or playground acts as a magnet that not only attracts but holds playmates together. we’re here in this world to learn to play. and play is best with playmates. but we mustn’t forget to play nice. for we’re all in this together.

 playmates are more important than either the playgrounds we play in or the playbooks we want to takeaway from the games we play. so think about how you can ensure that playgrounds are filled with the kind of playmates we would all enjoy playing with? the answer is actually quite simple actually - be the kind of playmate you want to attract ❤️